gazebosim/docs/fortress/install_osx_src.md

-# Source Installation on MacOS
+# Source Installation on macOS

-This tutorial will work for MacOS Mojave 10.14 and MacOS Catalina 10.15.
+This tutorial will work for macOS Catalina 10.15 and macOS BigSur 10.16.

 ## Install tools